juspay/github-nix-ci/README.md

 };
 ```

 The above configuration adds 3 sets of GitHub runner daemons.
-Two of them are associated with the personal repos, whereas the 3rd set is associated with the organization.
+Two of them are associated with the personal repos, whereas the 3rd set is associated with the organization (and thus *any* repository under that organization).
 The `num` property will spin-up that many runners for the associated repo or organization.
 Setting a `num` value that is greater than `1` enables you to run actions in parallel (upto the value of `num`).

 Activate your configuration, and visit **Settings -> Actions -> Runners** page of your repository or organization settings to confirm that the runners are ready and healthy.

-### 4. Add the workflow
+### 4. Add the workflow to your repositories

 Finally, you are equipped to add an [actions workflow file](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions) to one of the repositories to test everything out.
 Here's an example if you have configured both NixOS and macOS runners: